vanguyen31/biximontreal--new-/Reports/Data_cleaning.md

 |2023-12-01 00:00:00-05|	95727|	122|	0.13|
 |2024-01-01 00:00:00-05|	398|	1|	0.25|

+**Key takeaway:** Oct, Nov, Dec and Jan of 2024 witnessed higher proportion of trips with missing endstationname.

 **2. Trend by Hour of day:**
 | hour_of_day | total_trips | case_2_trips | percent_case_2 |
 | -------| ------- | ------- | ------- |